fdnd/best-practices/README.md

 # best-practices
 Best practices for Frontend Design &amp; Development.
-Te design.
+To design.
 To build.
 Do read.